Reduced instruction set computer: Commercial breakout

 By 1992 Sun, DEC, HP, and IBM were the leading commercial RISC companies.
 Other vendors began their own RISC efforts.
 Among the available architectures were the DEC Alpha, AMD Am29000, Intel i860 and i960, Motorola 88000, IBM POWER, and, slightly later, the IBM/Apple/Motorola PowerPC.
 Many of these have since disappeared due to them often offering no competitive advantage over others of the same era.
 Those that remain are often used only in niche markets or as parts of other systems; of the designs from these traditional vendors, only SPARC and the PowerPC-derived Power ISA have any significant remaining market.

 The ARM architecture has been the most widely adopted RISC ISA, initially intended to deliver higher-performance desktop computing, at low cost, and in a restricted thermal package, such as in the Acorn Archimedes, while featuring in the Super Computer League tables, its initial, relatively, lower power and cooling implementation was soon adapted to embedded applications, such as laser printer raster image processing.
 Acorn, in partnership with Apple Inc, and VLSI, creating ARM Ltd, in 1990, to share R&D costs and find new markets for the ISA, who in partnership with TI, GEC, Sharp, Nokia, Oracle and Digital would develop low-power and embedded RISC designs, and target those market segments, which at the time were niche.
-With the rise in mobile, automotive, streaming, smart device computing, ARM became the most widely used ISA, the company estimating almost half of all CPUs shipped in history have been ARM.
+With the rise in mobile, automotive, streaming, smart device computing, ARM became the most widely used ISA, the company estimating that almost half of all CPUs shipped in history have been ARM.

 Characteristics and design philosophy

 Confusion around the definition of RISC deriving from the formulation of the term, along with the tendency to opportunistically categorize processor architectures with relatively few instructions (or groups of instructions) as RISC architectures, led to attempts to define RISC as a design philosophy.
-One attempt to do so was expressed as the following:
+One attempt to do so was expressed as follows:

 A RISC processor has an instruction set that is designed for efficient execution by a pipelined processor and for code generation by an optimizing compiler.